Birampur Upazila: Administration

-Birampur Thana was formed on 17 June 1981 and it was turned into an upazila in 1983.
+Birampur Thana was formed on 17 June 1981, and it was turned into an upazila in 1983.

 Birampur Upazilla is divided into Birampur Municipality and seven union parishads: Benail, Dior, Jotbani, Katla, Khanpur, Mukundapur, and Pali Prayagpur.
 The union parishads are subdivided into 171 mauzas and 169 villages.

 Birampur Municipality was formed in 1995.
 It was subdivided into 9 wards and 26 mahallas.

 Md.
 Khairul Alam Raju is now the Upazila Chairman in the Upazila Chairman election.
 Election held on 18 March 2019.
 And so on Md.
 Liakat Ali Sarker Tutul is working as Mayor of Birampur Pouroshova.
-Md.
-Towhidur Rahman is our running U.N.O.

 Economy

 The main sources of income Agriculture 68.37%, non-agricultural labourer 2.92%, industry 0.86%, commerce 13.08%, transport and communication 2.64%, service 5.1%, construction 0.67%, religious service 0.16%, rent and remittance 0.17% and others 6.03%.

 Ownership of agricultural land landowner 57.24%, landless 42.76%; agricultural landowner: urban 44.34% and rural 61.34%.
 The main crops of Birampur are paddy, wheat, corn, jute, potato, vegetables.
 Mustard, sugarcane and sesame are near extinction.
 The main fruits are mango, banana, jackfruit, and blackberry.
 There are 17 fisheries, dairies and poultries.